praeprae/CVproject/README.md

 Experiment 2: Utilizing a pretrained ResNet50 with additional fully connected hidden layers as the base model and employing cross-entropy loss as the criterion.
 This experiment achieved an accuracy of 0.4577.

-Experiment 3: Utilizing a pretrained ResNet50 with additional fully connected hidden layers as the base model, and employing cross-entropy loss along with KL divergence distance between different views of images from the same breast as the criteria.
+Experiment 3: Utilizing a pretrained ResNet50 with additional fully connected hidden layers as the base model, and employing cross-entropy loss along with auxiliary loss between different views of images from the same breast as the criteria.
 This experiment achieved an accuracy of 0.6781.

 ◼︎ Discussion and Future Work